dct2012/4wm/README.md

 ***BUGS***
-  * killing a chrome window, causes snafu (wtf).
-You can exit chrome through its menu and all will be fine.
-But we need to fix this.
-  * prevent clients from resizing or mapping when not enough room.

 ***New Features***
   * the stdin issue.
 This is when another program prints to the same stream we're reading from with